How to Use Pronouns Correctly

 Call our office at 555-5555 for a free consultation.

 This is a pronoun agreement error.
-The subject of the sentence is singular (attorney) so the pronoun referring must also be singular.
+Since the subject of the sentence is singular (attorney), the pronoun referring must also be singular.

-Because a pronoun REFERS BACK to a noun or TAKES THE PLACE OF that noun, you have to use the correct pronoun so that your reader clearly understands which noun your pronoun is referring to.
+Because a pronoun refers back to a noun or takes the place of a noun, you have to use the correct pronoun so that your reader clearly understands which noun your pronoun is referring to.
 If the pronoun takes the place of a singular noun, you have to use a singular pronoun:

 • If an employee parks a car on site, he or she has to buy a parking sticker.